vnea/dev-smart-contracts-tezos/README.md

-# Michelson samples
+# Dev smart contracts Tezos
-Smart contract samples written in Michelson for Tezos blockchain
+Smart contracts written in Michelson, SmartPy and LIGO for Tezos blockchain.